 Follow the “Red Thread” that links the Laban/Bartenieff/Lamb legacy to the future of movement study.
 Through a series of seminars and workshops expertly crafted by master teacher Carol-Lynne Moore, you can refresh old ideas, uncover new ones, and expand the scope of what you know about human movement.

-Understanding Movement Patterns, the 2017 theme of the Red Thread program, is a kinetic journey of adventure and discovery, designed to engage the whole person, body and mind.
+Advanced Laban Movement Analysis, the 2018 theme of the Red Thread program, is a kinetic journey of adventure and discovery, engaging the whole person, body and mind.

 The journey begins with the Tetra seminar, “Mastering Rudolf Laban’s Mastery of Movement.”
 Explore Laban’s most complete written exposition of the movement elements of body and effort from the comfort of home.
 While this correspondence course can be done at home, it cannot be done sitting in an easy chair — for Laban emphasized the every sentence in Mastery of Movement was composed “as an incentive to personal mobility.”
 This text is a guide to training the body for maximum expressivity.
 In addition, Mastery of Movement provides insight into Laban’s philosophy and artistic vision of the significant role of movement, both on and off stage.
 Each week a set of study questions and movement explorations are provided.
 When the assignment has been completed, participants receive a commentary, written by Laban scholar, Carol-Lynne Moore, providing background context and elaborating on Laban’s themes.
 The Tetra seminar runs March 3 – April 18, 2018; registration closes February 24.